866-DRY-PUMP (866-379-7867)|info@synsysco.com

 • Vacuum systems requiring stable, continuous cooling

-• Customers seeking a long-term replacement for legacy CTI single phase 8200 and SH compressors.
+• Customers seeking a long-term replacement for legacy single phase 8200 and SH compressors.

 Key Advantages: